ChrisAClen/Team-Repo/README.md

 # Team-Repo
 Repo for first team project

-## about the project
+## About the Project
-Repo for the first Team-Project for Revature.
+---Repo for the first Team-Project for Revature---(will be updated)

 ## technologies